-Understand the Options
+Understand Your Options

-- Return the vehicle: This is the easiest way to get out of a lease but it’s also likely to be the most expensive.
-You’ll be responsible for all of the fees set out in the contract.
+Returning the vehicle to the leasing company is just one option for getting out of a car lease.
+While this is the easiest way to get out of a lease, it’s also likely the most expensive because you’ll be responsible for all of the fees outlined in the contract.

-- Use the vehicle as a trade-in: Ask the dealership about rolling your current lease into the lease or purchase of another new vehicle.
+- Use the vehicle as a trade-in.
+Ask the dealership about rolling your current lease into the lease or purchase of another new vehicle.
 Treating the leased vehicle as a trade might help avoid early termination penalties.

-- Sell the car: The vehicle you no longer want might be just the one another buyer needs.
-Ask the dealership for the lease payoff and compare it to the value of the vehicle.
+- Sell the car.
+The vehicle you no longer want might be just the one another buyer needs.
+Ask the dealership for the lease payoff amount and compare it to the value of the vehicle.
 If the payoff is lower or equal to the value, sell the vehicle to cover the payoff.

 Prepare the Car

-No matter if you decide to keep leasing or you opt to purchase the vehicle, you’ll want to be sure you and your vehicle is covered.
-Connect with a local Farm Bureau agent to ensure your auto insurance goes the extra mile.
+No matter if you decide to keep leasing or you opt to move on to a different vehicle, make sure you’re covered.
+Connect with a local Farm Bureau agent to ensure you have the auto insurance coverage you need.